HCDigitalScholarship/HaverTales/1-prologue.md

 Then bring this pre-med with you on the way. <br>
 His speech it is always clear, and it’s straight. <br>
 Surely his story will be worth the wait! <br>

+---

+## The Campus Safety Lad
+By Emily Darrow, Bryn Mawr ‘21

+There was a protector with a car <br>
+That served on the campus of Bryn Mawr <br>
+He was on call day and night <br>
+For whenever a student had a fright <br>
+Sometimes it was as simple as a locked door <br>
+But other times his job was something more. <br>

+Upon a dreary day in March <br>
+He saw a terrifying email while under the arch <br>
+All of a sudden the campus must close <br>
+For a serious virus was about to impose <br>
+No longer could a person stay in their rooms <br>
+And no regular classes would resume. <br>

+This lad’s job was no longer the answer to calls <br>
+But instead to keep away community members until fall <br>
+While some may wander six feet apart with pets <br> Others have plans to gain access to their assets. <br> While this officer idles in the emptiness <br>
+Another is plotting a return to campus. <br>

+For Sharon has booked a ticket for a train <br>
+To gather the belongings that remain. <br>
+She does not know the obstacles ahead <br>
+But knows she left something important on her bed. <br>

+As she arrives to campus with her dad <br>
+She is halted by the before mentioned lad. <br>
+For he tells her “this campus is closed” <br>
+These are rules that the governor has imposed. <br> Sharon’s father tries to reason with the lad <br>
+But the lad is now becoming mad. <br>

+He sends them on their merry way <br>
+And prepares for more students to come another day. <br> For he knows that Sharon will not be the last <br>
+So this safety lad must think fast. <br>
+No one knows of the great battle ahead <br>
+That comes when students want clothes and bedspread. <br>